 Qualcomm is currently working on other features which will be added to SDK, such as:

-Augmented Reality is a very spacious field of science, which in the future, can bring a lot of good solutions and fun into our lives.
+Augmented Reality application development is a very spacious field of science, which in the future, can bring a lot of good solutions and fun into our lives.
 AR allows us to soar into a new level of entertainment.
 It is a rapidly growing market where new solutions and devices are being developed faster and faster.